-There is so much more that I did during my days in Dublin, such as visit The Guinness Factory and The Dublin Zoo, as well as many of the shops and pubs.
-After seeing a good portion of the city in just a few days, I have come to the conclusion that the citizens of Ireland are very down-to-earth, kind individuals who are willing to welcome you to their homeland.
+There is much more that I did during my days in Dublin, such as visit The Guinness Factory and The Dublin Zoo, as well as many of the shops and pubs.
+After seeing a good portion of the city in just a few days, I’ve come to the conclusion that the citizens of Ireland are very down-to-earth, kind individuals who are willing to welcome you to their homeland.
 They will likely smile at you as you pass them on the street, or chat over tea at a local coffee shop while they talk about their heritage.
 The people here seem to have a deeper sense of pride about their homeland and all that they’ve endured.
 Prior to visiting, I had the false assumption that Ireland didn’t have any issues and that it fit the criteria of perfection.
 Well, I was completely ignorant of the true facts, but am very grateful to have learned this necessary information.
 If you’re ever fortunate enough to talk to a native, I highly recommend giving them your full attention when they speak about a topic of their choice.
 You’ll be surprised at what you learn.
 Slainte!